metricjar/atom-python/README.md

 BACKLOG_SIZE = 500

 # Retry on 500 / Connection error conf

 # Retry max time in seconds
 RETRY_MAX_TIME = 1800
-# Maximum number of retries
+# Maximum number of retries (set it to 1 in order to disable retry).
+# This value is ignored if RETRY_FOREVER = False
 RETRY_MAX_COUNT = 12
 # Base multiplier for exponential backoff calculation
 RETRY_EXPO_BACKOFF_BASE = 3
+# Should the worker in BatchEventPool retry forever on server error (recommended)
+RETRY_FOREVER = True

 # Init a new tracker:
 tracker = IronSourceAtomTracker(batch_worker_count=config.BATCH_WORKER_COUNT,